talk2viren/umermansoor.github.io/_posts/2017-2-19-cluster-analysis-using-k-means-explained.md

 ### 3. There are outliers in the data.

 If outliers are present in the dataset, they can influence clusterings results and change the outcome.
 The dataset should be pre-processed before applying k-means to detect and remove any outliers.
 There are many techniques for [outlier detection](http://www.pmg.it.usyd.edu.au/outliers.pdf) [and](https://pdfs.semanticscholar.org/49f3/d110f87ae245127d2e30049628785e95d23e.pdf) [removal](http://stackoverflow.com/questions/13989419/removing-outliers-from-a-k-mean-cluster).
-Unfortunately, discussing these techniques is outside the scope of this post and my expertise.
+Unfortunately, discussing these techniques is beyond the scope of this post and my expertise.

 ## Evaluating k-means results